 A spousal RRSP works in much the same way as any other RRSP, a savings plan that’s registered with the Canada Revenue Agency.

-- an income tax reduction in the tax year you make a contribution, up to your annual contribution limit,
+- An income tax reduction in the tax year you make a contribution, up to your annual contribution limit, even after you turn 71 as long as your spouse is younger than 71,

-- RRSP funds are paid out after retirement and, while this income is taxed, it’s likely at a time when you’re earning less, and therefore in a lower tax bracket.
+- RRSP funds are paid out after retirement and, while this income is taxed, it’s likely at a time when you and your spouse are earning less, and therefore in a lower tax bracket,

 A spousal RRSP only differs from a personal RRSP in that it’s a plan to which you can contribute but remains in your spouse’s name and under their control.

 A spousal RRSP, like all RRSPs, is targeted to create retirement income.
 You can withdraw from RRSPs prior to then, but that money is taxed along with any other income you have for the year.
 Since no tax is withheld on the RRSP withdrawal, you may face a sizable amount owning on your return.
-In the case of a spousal RRSP, however, your wife’s withdrawal is added to your taxable income, not hers.
+In the case of a spousal RRSP, however, your wife’s early withdrawal is added to your taxable income, not hers.
 This presents a case where you face the risk of losing any tax advantages from the spousal plan.
+Early withdrawals include the current year and three preceding years.

 There are some cases where you’re not forced to claim your wife’s withdrawal as your income.
 These exceptions include: